 Can You Take Shells From Puerto Rico?

-In general, yes you can take shells from Puerto Rico home with you but there are some important things to consider.
+In general, you can take shells from Puerto Rico home with you but there are some important things you need to know.

 Some travelers have also reported that conchs and other large shells have been confiscated by customs.